wdamron/arm/INSTRUCTIONS.md

 ## CASLB

+Compare and Swap byte in memory.

 ```
 caslb Wd, Wn, [Xm|SP]
 ```

 ## CASLH

+Compare and Swap halfword in memory.

 ```
 caslh Wd, Wn, [Xm|SP]
 ```

 ## CASP

+Compare and Swap Pair of words or doublewords in memory.

 ```
 casp Wn, Wm, Wa, Wb, [Xd|SP]  ··················  (n is even, m == n + 1, a is even, b == a + 1)